-Put them in dated egg cartons, and store them in the fridge on a shelf—not the door, where they will get jostled with every opening/closing.
+I put my eggs in dated egg cartons, and store them in the fridge on a shelf—not the door, where they will get jostled with every opening/closing.
 For partial cartons, I mark each egg in pencil with the day it was collected.
+Refrigerate between 32- and 40-degrees Fahrenheit.
 Fresh eggs are good for a month in the refrigerator.

 A cooking tip: To make deviled eggs, use week-old or older eggs, not this morning’s.
 The shells of really fresh eggs stick and don’t peel cleanly.

 A common question is whether a chicken could hatch from an egg purchased at the grocery store.
 This is typically not possible.
 For a chicken to develop from an egg, it must be fertilized.
 Most eggs sold commercially in the grocery store are from poultry farms and have not been fertilized.
 Now that that question is answered, let’s get to the business of babies.

 If you want chicks, you’ll need a rooster!

 As a rule of thumb, 10 to 12 hens per rooster is a good ratio.
 While you could build an incubator and supervise the development of the eggs, it’s easiest to let the hens take care of hatching.